 Pneumatic actuators occasionally measure pressure as well.
 Most systems operate at around 100 psi, and pneumatic pressure gauges typically have a rating of no more than 300 psi.

 There are three techniques to measure pressure: absolute, gauge, and vacuum.
-Absolute pressure is a measurement that incorporates ambient air and establishes a zero-reference with a perfect vacuum.
+Absolute pressure is a measurement that incorporates ambient air and establishes a zero reference with a perfect vacuum.

 At sea level, absolute pressure can reach 14.7 psi.
 Applications dealing with ambient air, like calculating the compression ratio for flow (cfm) needs, consider absolute pressure values.

 Most applications, like fluid power systems, that operate in ambient air but not with it, use gauge pressure and zero-reference it against ambient pressure.
 The gauge pressure will indicate zero when disconnected from the device.
+Finally, vacuum “pressure” is expressed in Torr or in inches of mercury (in.-Hg) units, which measure pressure below ambient.

 Advantages and Disadvantages of a Pressure Gauge